Gravitationally produced Dark Matter and primordial black holes: Results

 \subsection{Effect on the CGPP abundance of the inflationary potential}

-The first question we ask ourselves is: {\it do the inflationary potentials that give rise to PBH production in the early universe affect in a significant way CGPP?} To address this question, we select three different benchmark values for the ultra-slow-roll potentials, given in Tab.~\ref{tab:exam_pbh}, which lead to the background and spin-1 modes evolution for the same benchmark values as presented in Fig.~\ref{fig:evol_USR}.
+The first question we ask ourselves is: {\it do the inflationary potentials that give rise to PBH production in the early universe affect in a significant way CGPP?} As mentioned in Sec.\,\ref{sec:PBHs}, the ``speed breaker'' features of the potentials we consider cannot be too close to the minimum of the potential in order to avoid production of too light PBHs.
+On the other hand, as discussed in Sec.\,\ref{sec:GPP}, for most of the modes CGPP starts to be effective towards the end of inflation or later, in such a way that we expect the final DM abundance to be only mildly affected by the specific choice of potential that generate PBHs.

+To confirm our intuition, we select three different benchmark values for the ultra-slow-roll potentials, given in Tab.~\ref{tab:exam_pbh}, which lead to the background and spin-1 modes evolution for the same benchmark values as presented in Fig.~\ref{fig:evol_USR}.
 In Fig.\,\ref{fig:modified_potential}, we show the final DM abundance against the DM mass for different choices of inflationary potentials: the quadratic potential of Eq.\,\eqref{eq:chaotic_potential} and the ultra-slow-roll potentials of Eq.\,\eqref{eq:inflaton_potential_PBHs}.
 For simplicity we only show our results for a spin-1 DM candidate, but analogous results apply for spin-0.
 We stress that the abundance shown in Fig.\,\ref{fig:modified_potential} refers only to the one produced by CGPP, ignoring completely the effect of the PBHs evaporation, that will be added later.
 As can be seen, the effect of changing the potential is rather mild and affects primarily the ``plateau'' part of the curve.
 On the contrary, the regions in which the abundance curve intersects the $\Omega h^2 \simeq 0.12$ line are basically unaffected by the choice of the potential.
-The fact that the ultra-slow-roll potentials give only small effects on the final DM abundance is explained observing that CGPP mainly depends on what happens towards the end of inflation, where the potentials of Eq.\,\eqref{eq:inflaton_potential_PBHs} amount to small deformations of the quadratic potential of Eq.\,\eqref{eq:chaotic_potential}.
+The numerical results shown in Fig.\,\ref{fig:modified_potential} confirm that the bulk of CGPP happens towards the end of inflation or later, where the potentials of Eq.\,\eqref{eq:inflaton_potential_PBHs} amount to small deformations of the quadratic potential of Eq.\,\eqref{eq:chaotic_potential}.

 For the previous reasons, in what follows we will always use Eq.\,\eqref{eq:chaotic_potential} for our numerical computations, and disregard the origin of the PBH population.
 We take $H_e = 10^{13}$ GeV and $T_\text{RH} = 10^{12}$ GeV, and, for the sake of clarity in our analysis, we adopt the assumption that the PBH population follows a monochromatic mass distribution.
 We also assume that the formation temperature equals the reheating temperature, so that the PBH mass is determined according to the relation in Eq.\,\eqref{eq:temp_BHMass}.
 For $T_\text{RH}=10^{12}$ GeV, this fixes the PBH mass to $M_\text{BH}=1.8\times 10^7$ g.
 Furthermore, we treat the initial fraction $\beta$ as an independent parameter in our model.
 Note that, based on Eq.\,\eqref{eq:beta_crit}, a phase of PBH dominance takes place if $\beta\gtrsim 10^{-12}$.